-Dr Sami Sadek Dr Sami Sadek.
-“Born in Cairo in 1951, I graduated from Medical School in Cairo with Honours in 1974.
-I came to Britain with my wife and family in 1980 to further my surgical training.
-I became a Fellow of the Royal College of Surgeons of England and a PhD (University of Dundee) in 1982.
-My first consultant appointment was Senior Lecturer in the University of Leeds (1990) specialising in Liver and Kidney Transplantation as well as General Surgery.
-In 1995 I moved to Portsmouth as Head of Renal Transplant, and built up the living donor programme while supervising several MD theses produced by my research fellows.
-I continued with major cancer surgery, and developed a major interest in laparoscopic (keyhole) surgery, introducing new laparoscopic procedures to Portsmouth Hospitals NHS Trust.
-I retired in 2014, but still work as a part time consultant in General Surgery, which frees my time for my special interests.
-These include Egyptology, the care of my marine coral reef tank, listening to music (I am a hi-fi enthusiast), and my greenhouse.
+Dr Sami Sadek Dr Sami Sadek was born in Cairo in 1951 and graduated from Medical School in Cairo with Honours in 1974.
+He came to Britain with his wife and family in 1980 to further his surgical training, becoming a Fellow of the Royal College of Surgeons of England and a PhD (University of Dundee) in 1982.
+Sami’s first consultant appointment was Senior Lecturer in the University of Leeds (1990) specialising in Liver and Kidney Transplantation as well as General Surgery.
+In 1995 he moved to Portsmouth as Head of Renal Transplant and built up the living donor programme while supervising several MD theses produced by his research fellows.
+Sami continued with major cancer surgery and developed a major interest in laparoscopic (keyhole) surgery, introducing new laparoscopic procedures to Portsmouth Hospitals NHS Trust.
+He retired in 2014, but still works as a part time consultant in General Surgery, which frees up time for special interests, including Egyptology.